Adrien-Sli/Factojulia.jl/README.md

 - **Individuals factor map** – visualizes samples in PCA space with 4 quadrants
 - **Variables factor map** – correlation circle with variable arrows

-All plots are automatically displayed and saved in the src/test/plots folder.
+All plots are automatically displayed and saved in the *src/test/plots folder*.

 ## Advanced Usage